MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ## Installed software

 Windows codespaces come with many frameworks and tools already installed so you can get started right away.
-The table below lists the applications and features available in all Windows Codespace environments.
+The table below lists the applications and features available in all Windows codespace environments.

 | App                                         | Path Alias | Version            |
 |---------------------------------------------|------------|--------------------|